Roots in the News: “Some Bay Area Immigrants Suffer Fallout of Ebola Epidemic”

 “If I catch the bus, I just sit down,” she says.
 “If I take the BART, I just go sit down.
 I don’t want to talk to nobody.
 Because I don’t want them to hear my accent, and move from me.”

-Dr. Noha Aboelata, founder of East Oakland’s Roots Community Health Center, says the fear of Ebola has an impact on some African immigrants that goes beyond potential financial hardships.
+Dr. Noha Aboelata, founder of East Oakland’s Roots Community Health, says the fear of Ebola has an impact on some African immigrants that goes beyond potential financial hardships.

 “For immigrants who already are going through a period of adjustment … that could add to a real or perceived feeling of being discriminated against or stigmatized,” Aboelata says.
 “And all of these things we know lead to stress and anxiety and in fact do lead to poor health outcomes at the end of the day.”